Last updated: 23-05-2024. From web page: Council Constitution.

 1. Responses to an invitation to tender or quote must be received according to the format of response specified in the invitation to tender or quote and no later than the time specified for submission of tenders or quotes in the invitation to tender or quote.

-2. Emailed tenders and quotes received are acceptable but copies must be retained in the relevant file by the Procurement Team (for PCR, High and Medium Value Transaction and Concession Contract Procedures) and the procuring officer (for those undertaken in accordance with the Low-Value Transaction Procedure).
+2. Emailed tenders and quotes received are acceptable for Low, Medium and High Value Transactions, but copies must be retained by the Procurement Team (for High Value Transactions) and the procuring officer (for those undertaken in accordance with the Low and Medium Value Transaction Procedure).
+For the avoidance of doubt, emailed submissions shall not be accepted for procurements subject to PCR 2015, PSR 2023 or CCR 2016, unless there are exceptional circumstances which mean there are no other suitable means of receiving the tender submissions.

-3. Tenders or quotes received for all procurement procedures (except the Low Value Transaction Procedure):
+3. Tenders or quotes received for all procurement procedures:

-1. must be managed by the Procurement Teams using the Council’s on-line tendering system portal for electronic tendering where appropriate.
+1. must be managed by the Procurement Teams using the Council’s on-line tendering system portal for electronic tendering where a High Value Transaction, PCR 2015, PSR 2023 or CCR 2016 procedure is being utilised, unless Rule 16.2 is being applied (for High Value Transactions only).
 Electronic tender responses must be received, time stamped and opened in accordance with the approved procedures implemented in that system and

-2. a record of opened and rejected tenders and quotes as well as candidates who did not submit a tender or a quote must be recorded on a list of tenders or quotes invited by the Procurement Team.
+2. a record of opened and rejected tenders and quotes as well as candidates who did not submit a tender or a quote must be recorded for all procedures conducted under these Rules, PCR 2015, PSR 2023 or CCR 2016.

 Evaluating Tenders and Quotes